-During festivals, people don’t stress about their work and adore each other’s company.
-It would be best if you celebrate the festivals with joy but must ensure to reduce pollution.
+During festivals, people don’t stress about their work and adore their company.
+It would be best if you celebrate the festivals with joy but must reduce pollution.

 Table of Contents